Stibbons/cfgtree/docs/index.rst

 Introduction
 ------------

-``cfgtree`` provides an easy yet comprehensive way of describing, storing and parsing a user configuration for you Python application.
+This package provides an easy yet comprehensive way of describing, storing, parsing, modifying user configuration for a modern application.

 It requires the following acknolegdments:

-- Application settings actually represents a hierarchical structure, they can be organized into group of settings, subgroups, and they entierely depends on the application itself.
+- Application settings are stored in a hierarchical structure, they can be organized into group of settings, subgroups, and they entierely depends on the application itself.

-  This structure is called in Cfgtree a "bare configuration", or "configuration tree".
+  This structure is called in cfgtree a "bare configuration", or "configuration tree", and is described by a "model".

 - User settings may come from different inputs:

-  - environment variables (12 factors approach).
-Example: ``MYAPP_VERBOSE=1``.
+  - environment variables ("12-factors" approach).
+Example: ``MYAPP_VERBOSE``.
   - command line argument.
 Example: ``--verbose``
-  - configuration storage such as file (JSON, YAML, INI) or even configuration server.
+  - configuration storage such as file (json, yaml, ini) or configuration server.
 Example:

     .. code-block:: javascript